Introduction to Citizens Advice South Hams

 Trustees make sure that:

-- The advice services we offer are of a consistently high quality
+- The advice services we offer are high quality

-- With our clients’ consent, their experiences are used to campaign for changes in policies or services locally and nationally
+- Our clients’ experiences are used to campaign for changes in policies or services locally and nationally

-- Resources are secured to meet current and new demands and that all funds are used responsibly
+- Resources are secured to meet current and new demands and that all funds are used responsibly, and

 - Recruitment and selection for staff and volunteers are fair and we are representative of the local community

-- Training and on going support are available for staff and volunteers
+- Training and support are available for staff and volunteers

 - Local partner organisations and funders are aware of the charity and its services